Chief of the former Casablanca Bar at Le Méridien Frankfurt worked at the Hotel am Wiesenhüttenplatz for 37 years

-<He was Barkeeper of the Year, designed Germany's first theme bar, wrote the world's first book on raki cocktails - and passionately mixed and created countless cocktails: Ahmet Ayberk, head of the Casablanca Bar in Le Méridien Frankfurt, which is open until 2017, is retiring after 37 years at the same hotel.
-“An era of Frankfurt bar culture is coming to an end“, says hotel director Wolfgang Selinger.
-"Ahmet is a true artist in the bar scene, a passionate host and a good friend for many regulars.
-The popularity of the former Casablanca Bar in our house was clearly his merit.“ </p>
+He was bartender of the year, conceived Germany's first theme bar, wrote the world's first book on raki cocktails - and mixed and created countless cocktails with great passion: Ahmet Ayberk, head of the Casablanca Bar at Le Méridien Frankfurt, which was open until 2017, is retiring after 37 years at the same hotel.
+"This marks the end of an era in Frankfurt bar culture," notes hotel director Wolfgang Selinger.
+"Ahmet is a true artist in the bar scene, a host with passion and a good friend to many regulars.
+The popularity of the former Casablanca Bar in our hotel was clearly due to him."

-Ayberk has received numerous international awards from the industry and was one of the first bartenders from Brazil to bring the Caipirinha to Frankfurt.
-Together with Fatih Akerdem, the second Frankfurt barkeeper legend from The Westin Grand Hotel, he wrote the cocktail recipe book "Raki Nights", at the time the first of its kind worldwide.
-"Thank you, my friend, for the fabulous time and unforgettable moments“, Akerdem also says to the future retiree.
+Ayberk has received numerous international industry awards and was one of the first bartenders from Brazil to bring the caipirinha to Frankfurt.
+Together with Fatih Akerdem, the second Frankfurt bartending legend from The Westin Grand Hotel, he wrote the cocktail recipe book "Raki Nights", at the time the first of its kind worldwide.
+"Thank you, my friend, for the fabulous time and the unforgettable moments," Akerdem tells the future retiree.

 Instead of a big farewell party, Ahmet Ayberk has wished for a quiet dinner evening in a small circle.
 "With him goes not only a city-famous personality, with him go countless stories and the last ‚piece' Casablanca Bar," said Wolfgang Selinger.
 Miguel Pereira has already taken over as bar manager at The Legacy Bar for a few months now.
 He has adopted Ayberk's bitters, smoked drinks and recipes, so his legacy in bar culture is secure.